Tenerife fiestas are holidays in Tenerife of all sorts of nature. They are more and more frequented by foreigners

 Since 2008, no more excessive loud music allowed during fiestas after 2 a.m.
 That doesn't help much for those who need a good nights sleep for work and live in a tourist hub.

 Tenerife fiestas seem to be mind-bogging countless besides the famous Carnival.

 Los Realejos leads for its amount of fiestas for the entire Spain.
 It helps that it has its own fire works production.

 Each of its 20 suburbs don't only celebrate their own church patron days.
 They also have a holiday dedicated to culture and folk art.
 There are folk dance holidays, kids street parties, fashion show days, Cine and photography festivals, sports tournaments, you name it.
 A'Sortija' which means horse race takes place during the important Fiesta de la Cruz (holy cross) on May 3rd.
 Then all houses display fancy decorated crosses with banners, carpets and flowers.
 Romerias play a part.
 The celebrations are too numerous to list them all.
 You wonder how work is fitted in.
 However, the people of Realejos think that they have made an art of it to combine both.
 Then there are May and July holidays, Christmas, Easter and of course its own carnival.

 May 4th, the last day of Tenerife fiestas de la Cruz ends with Paella food for all on El Socorro beach.
-The international para-glider festival by the Realejos Socorro beach has been put on a hold for economical reasons.
+The international para-glider festival by this seaside together with its Paella has been put on a hold for economical reasons.